hipremsoni/CODTECH_TASK2/README.md

 ![image](https://github.com/user-attachments/assets/be536d09-1175-4123-bec8-a4b488436316)

 - now you see we got the data from pass column.
+- This is a SQL based vulnerability which we found in testphp.vulnweb.com.

 ***3. Insecurity authentication***
 #### i.unencrypted username and password